BMS algebras in 4 and 3 dimensions, their quantum deformations and duals: Quantum deformations from 3d BMS algebra

-For every Hopf algebra which is obtained as a quantum deformation of a Lie algebra (so-called quantized universal enveloping algebra) one introduces a formal variable enabling to expand the deformed coproduct and antipode.
-In our case it is a dimensionful parameter $1/\kappa$ from which one can calculate the first order term of the antisymmetrized coproduct.
-As a result we obtain a cobracket applied to an arbitrary element $X$ of the initial Lie algebra in the form
+For every Hopf algebra which is obtained as a quantum deformation of a Lie algebra (so-called quantized universal enveloping algebra) one introduces a formal variable enabling one to expand deformed coproduct and antipode.
+In our case it is a dimension full parameter $1/\kappa$ from which one can calculate the first order term of the antisymmetrized coproduct.
+It turns out that for each coproduct this so called `classical limit' applied to the Lie algebra generators $X$

-where $r$ is an antisymmetric element called classical $r$-matrix.
+defines on the initial Lie algebra $\mathcal{B}^{3/4}$ the cobracket $\delta_{n, \epsilon}$ providing the structure of a Lie bialgebra denoted as $\mathcal{B}^{3/4}_{r_{n, \epsilon}}$.
+Moreover, such Lie bialgebra structure is implemented by an anitsymmetric element $r_{n, \epsilon}$, the so-called classical $r_{n, \epsilon}$-matrix satisfying the classical Yang-Baxter equation (see below).
+This means we obtain a cobracket applied to an arbitrary element $X$ of the initial Lie algebra in the form

 This element determines a classical Lie bialgebra structure on the Lie algebra in question that in turn undergoes the process of Hopf algebraic quantization.

-The r-matrix has to fulfil
+$\Delta^{21}$ in eq.\eqref{limit} denotes the flipped (co-opposite) coproduct which for coboundary deformations is provided by the quantum $r$-matrix $\mathcal R$: $\Delta^{21}=\mathcal R\Delta\mathcal R^{-1}$.
+In this way the formula \eqref{limit} expresses on the one hand the so-called classical limit of quantum deformations and on the other hand relations between classical and quantum $r$-matrices, i.e. the relations between solutions of classical and quantum Yang-Baxter equations \cite{Drinfeld:1983rx}.
+Furthermore, the quantum $r$-matrix is related to the twist via $\mathcal R = \mathcal{F}_{21} \mathcal{F}^{-1}$.